 It’s no secret that you need content in order to rank for keywords, but it’s still surprising that some don’t understand that copy and its type/format is essential.
 Yes, words on pages are still very much relevant.
-As an agency, it’s frustrating and unfortunate that so many companies have been trying to force their homepage to rank for a keyword when the SERP (search engine results page) for that keyword simply doesn’t serve up homepages.
+As an online marketing agency, it’s frustrating and unfortunate that so many companies have been trying to force their homepage to rank for a keyword when the SERP (search engine results page) for that keyword simply doesn’t serve up homepages.

 Top Digital Marketing Companies

 Understand that for some keywords/queries, every site with a spot on the first page of Google is a blog post or other type of long-form written content.
 Also, keep in mind that regardless of which page you’re trying to get to rank for a given keyword, improving its ranking will likely mean adding more copy to the page.
 If you’re not comfortable with that (if it’s your homepage for example), consider writing a longer blog post in order to rank for the keyword.

 3. Remember that offsite isn’t 100% backlinks anymore.